pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 If the pills had been given out randomly, then both men and women would be a part of both the pill groups.
 This would lead to a better conclusion.

+In a Random assignment, we:
+- Select individuals in such a way that everyone has the same chance of being selected.
+- Select individuals in such a way that selection of one individual has no effect on anyone else's chances of being selected.

 Random assignment works better on *larger samples* (closer to the population).

 Examples where random assignment works well are Gender, Age, Wealth, etc (depending upon the context of the experiment to be conducted).